Relationships after Cancer Treatment

 • Get help.
 If you're struggling to communicate with family and friends, consider meeting with a psychologist or social worker.

-Cancer often leaves physical and emotional scars that are difficult to share, including issues with sexual function, loss of fertility, hair loss and scars.
-While dating can feel challenging, try not to let cancer be an excuse to avoid meeting new people.
+Cancer often leaves physical and emotional scars that are difficult to discuss, including issues with sexual function, loss of fertility, hair loss and body changes.
+While dating may feel challenging, try not to let cancer be an excuse to avoid meeting new people.

 What you can do: